Enron scandal: Arthur Andersen

 Arthur Andersen was found guilty of obstruction of justice on June 15, 2002 for shredding the thousands of documents and deleting emails and company files that tied the firm to its audit of Enron.

 Legal department member Nancy Temple and David Duncan, the lead partner for the Enron account, were cited as the responsible managers in the scandal because they ordered subordinates to shred relevant documents.
 Duncan himself pleaded guilty in federal court in Houston to obstruction of justice on April 10, 2002, saying that he had ordered the destruction of documents and also personally destroyed documents.

 Although only a small number of Arthur Andersen's employees were involved with the scandal, the firm was effectively put out of business; the SEC is not allowed to accept audits from convicted felons.
 The company surrendered its CPA license on August 31, 2002, and 85,000 employees lost their jobs.
 The conviction was later overturned by the U.S. Supreme Court due to the jury not being properly instructed on the charge against Andersen.
 The Supreme Court ruling theoretically left Andersen free to resume operations.
-However, the damage to the Andersen name was so great not just from the Enron scandal but others involving Andersen accounting malpractice such as WorldCom a year after Enron that it did not return as a viable business even on a limited scale in the years after the ruling.
+However, the damage done to the Andersen name was so great (not just from the Enron scandal but others involving Andersen accounting malpractice such as WorldCom a year after Enron) that it did not return as a viable business even on a limited scale in the years after the ruling.

 However, in 2014, Wealth Tax and Advisory Services (WTAS), a tax and consulting firm started by several former Andersen partners, changed its name to Andersen Tax after acquiring the rights to the Andersen name.
 It also rebranded its year-old international arm from WTAS Global to Andersen Global.